Skiing and snowboarding

 Our tip: On Wednesday evening, Jatzmeder restaurant offers its legendary spaghetti buffet – perfect for families or school classes and a highlight during every holiday week!
 A more romantic alternative is the candle-light raclette or fondue every Friday night.

-By the way: On Parsenn, there is a parallel slalom course for two racers, which is located right next to the downhill run number 4 Weissfluhjoch – Höhenweg.
+By the way: On Parsenn, there is a traditional giant slalom including time measurements, which is located right next to the downhill run number 4 Weissfluhjoch – Höhenweg.

 Nordica speed run on Parsenn